Chronic Fatigue Syndrome:

 Diagnosis:

-It is not possible to diagnose chronic fatigue syndrome with a single conclusive test.
+It is not possible to diagnose chronic fatigue syndrome with a single conclusive test despite research showing adrenal fatigue as a major factor of the condition.
 You may need various medical tests to rule out other diseases with similar symptoms.
 Reducing symptoms is the aim of treatment for chronic fatigue syndrome.

 A patient in integrated medicine is viewed holistically.
 It entails more than merely switching to non-medical or non-surgical options.
 It's important to acquire an accurate diagnosis, such as the one that comes from fulfilling the aforementioned standards, but it's as important to take other probable causes of the symptoms and severity of CFS into consideration.